Skip to content

 3. Application will start on specified port (port may be different).
 Navigate to http://localhost:5000 or corresponding forwarded address (if using Github CodeSpace) and it should redirect you to the swagger UI page.

-4. You can either test the API using the "Try it out" feature from within Swagger UI, or via command line using curl command:
+4. You can either test the chat endpoint using the "Try it out" feature from within Swagger UI, or via command line using curl command:

 curl -X 'POST' \